soulphysics/.emacs.d/README.md

 	brew linkapps

+You'll then see Emacs.app appear in your /Applications folder.
 The latter is accomplished by creating a shell alias.
-You can do this by editing your .bash_profile following these steps:
+You can do this by editing your bash profile following these steps:

 - Open Terminal.app
-- Open your bash profile by typing: emacs ~/.bash_profile
+- Open your bash profile by typing: `emacs ~/.bash_profile`
-- Add this line to the end: alias Emacs="/Applications/Emacs.app/Contents/MacOS/Emacs -nw"
+- Add this line to the end: `alias Emacs="/Applications/Emacs.app/Contents/MacOS/Emacs -nw"`
-- Active you new settings by saving and quitting emacs (C-x C-s C-x C-c) and running this command in the terminal: source .bash_profile
+- Active you new settings by saving and quitting emacs (`C-x C-s` `C-x C-c`) and running this command in the terminal: `source .bash_profile`
-- Now you'll be able to access your new Emacs installation by just running Emacs with a capital E.
+- Now you'll be able to access your new Emacs installation by just running `Emacs` with a capital E in the command line.

-There are lots more great suggestions for .bash profile customizations written up by  [Nate Landau](http://natelandau.com/my-mac-osx-bash_profile/).
+There are lots more great suggestions for bash profile customizations written up by  [Nate Landau](http://natelandau.com/my-mac-osx-bash_profile/).

 ### Use a better package manager

 We want to install a better package manager.
 The basic pre-installed package manager is called elpa.
-You can access it within emacs by going to M-x package-list --- but let's install the superior "melpa" manager first.
+You can access it within emacs by going to `M-x` package-list --- but let's install the superior "melpa" manager first.
 The necessary code for this is included in the init.el file.

 ## All Things LaTeX